Who are the Institutional Holders in TAL Education Group (TAL)?

 The top institutional shareholder in the company is Ubs Asset Management Americas Inc with over 58.8 million shares valued at $4.2 billion.
 The investor’s holdings represent 14.72% of the TAL Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Morgan Stanley with 54.36 million shares valued at $3.89 billion to account for 13.61% of the shares outstanding.
 The other top investors are Baillie Gifford and Company which holds 41.11 million shares representing 10.29% and valued at over $2.94 billion, while Blackrock Inc. holds 4.89% of the shares totaling 19.54 million with a market value of $1.4 billion.

-TAL Education Group (NYSE: TAL) is -21.41% lower on its value in year-to-date trading and has touched a low of $47.15 and a high of $90.96 in the current 52-week trading range.
+TAL Education Group (NYSE: TAL) is -24.70% lower on its value in year-to-date trading and has touched a low of $47.15 and a high of $90.96 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The TAL stock was last observed hovering at around $60.72 in the last trading session, with the day’s loss setting it -4.52% off its average median price target of $90.60 for the next 12 months.
-It is also 47.96% off the consensus price target high of $108.00 offered by 34 analysts, but current levels are 14.85% higher than the price target low of $66.00 for the same period.
+The TAL stock was last observed hovering at around $53.42 in the last trading session, with the day’s gains setting it 0.43% off its average median price target of $90.10 for the next 12 months.
+It is also 50.14% off the consensus price target high of $108.00 offered by 34 analysts, but current levels are 18.41% higher than the price target low of $66.00 for the same period.

 TAL Education Group (TAL) Analyst Forecasts